Connecticut woman felt safe receiving treatments due to enhanced precautions to reduce the risk of COVID-19 transmission at New Milford Hospital

 Kathy also said she appreciated the nursing staff, who told her what they were doing and why.

 “It was incredibly helpful to have specific details,” said Kathy.
-“I also felt encouraged because Dr. Lombardo said, ‘We got this, and we’re going for a cure.’”
+“I also felt encouraged because my medical oncologist Dr. Sandra Lombardo said, ‘We got this, and we are going for a cure.’”

 Another bright spot in her treatment was the laughter she heard in the cancer center.

-“I didn’t see other people except for my care team, and the laughter from others was beautiful to hear.
+“I did not see other people except for my care team, and the laughter from others was beautiful to hear.
 Even during this challenging time, the cancer center was in good spirits,” said Kathy.

 “When Dr. Lombardo called to tell me the CT scan results and that I was cancer-free, I was in as much shock with that news as I was with my original diagnosis!” said Kathy.